-A nurse or other trained health professional will give you this vaccine.
+A nurse or other trained health professional will give you or your child this vaccine.
 It is given as a shot in the muscle of your upper arm or upper leg.

 To get the best possible protection against infection with the HPV virus, you should complete the vaccine dosing schedule, even if you are not directly exposed to HPV.